 - Met in HD

 The Paramount Theater’s mission is to educate, enchant, enrich, and enlighten our Charlottesville community.
-During this brief intermission while our stage and screen are dark for the safety of our community, we hope the content below will bring The Paramount’s magic to your home!
+We hope the content below will bring The Paramount’s magic to your home!

 Paid Streaming Content